DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

 ## Defining Expected Data

-We specify what data can be passed from disy Cadenza to the Anylytics Extension by defining at least one [`AttributeGroup()`](cadenzaanalytics/data/attribute_group.html).
+We specify what data can be passed from disy Cadenza to the Anylytics Extension by defining an [`AttributeGroup()`](cadenzaanalytics/data/attribute_group.html).

 ```python
 my_attribute_group = ca.AttributeGroup(